laravel/nova-docs/4.0/actions/registering-actions.md

         ]),
     ];
 }
 ```

-### Open a URL in a new tab
+### Open URLs In New Tabs

 The `openInNewTab` action opens a URL in a new browser tab.
-To create an `openInNewTab` action, pass the action name and the URL that should be opened in a new browser tab:
+To create an `openInNewTab` action, pass the action name and the URL that should be opened in the new browser tab:

 ```php
 public function actions()